lunchbag/hugo-blog/content/posts/company-of-one.md

 At 500+ users now, those days are long gone and I've since needed to adopt the more boring but responsible approach of implementing safeguards to prevent shipping faulty code.

-For one, <b>I've been thoroughly reviewing my own code after every change</b>.
+For one, <b>I've been thoroughly reviewing my own code before every change</b>.
 Every major feature, improvement and bug fix lives in a feature branch that I still, by habit from the corporate days, prepend with `jen/`.
 After verifying everything works great locally, I make sure to take a break first, whether that's working on a completely unrelated task, going for a meal or going to bed.
 The point of this is to ensure that I'm code reviewing with a clear head.

 While adhering to these standards of code reviewing myself may add extra time to my overall process, it potentially saves hours of bug-fixing, answering related support tickets and self-loathing (I'm half-kidding here) down the line if I accidentally ship bad code.